 Tularemia – Sometimes called rabbit fever, Tularemia is spread to humans through bites of infected insects – most often deerflies, mosquitoes, and ticks – but it can also come from direct contact with infected animals including cats and rabbits.
 Tularemia can cause a painful ulcer on the skin at the site of the bite, enlarged lymph glands, sore throat, mouth sores, vomiting, diarrhea, and abdominal pain.

 Plague – Fleas spread by rodents can cause the plague.
 It is rare today and can be treated, but in the 14th century, the plague killed three-quarters of the Europe population!

 Pest Protection for Schools and Daycare Centers

-Spencer is a certified, women-owned pest control company, run by mothers and grandmothers who want the best for children and grandchildren.
+Spencer is a certified, locally operated pest control company, run by mothers and grandmothers who want the best for children and grandchildren.
 We provide pest protection for schools and daycare centers that protect students just like we would take care of our own children.
 Educational facilities get a customized Integrated Pest Management (IPM) program that addresses the unique needs of your facility, including eco-friendly treatment options.
 Contact us today to learn more about our school and daycare pest protection solutions.